isomerpages/moe-dunmansec/_our-dunman/Administrative Team.md

 ### Our Service Excellence Model

 <p style="text-align: justify;">A common goal unites all of us in our daily work.
 It is to go the extra mile and deliver a positive impact to our students and teachers through the core value of service excellence.
-To realize this goal, the Team has developed a unique service excellence model with the acronym, ‘DUNMAN’.
-Each staff in his or her own area of work and conduct are guided by the following core beliefs:</p>
+To realize this goal, the Team has developed a unique service excellence model with the acronym, ‘DUNMAN’.&nbsp;Each staff in his or her own area of work and conduct are guided by the following core beliefs:</p>

-*   Strive to **D**elight others whom we serve.
+*   Strive to&nbsp;**D**elight others whom we serve.
-*   Seek to **U**nderstand others whom we serve and their needs first.
+*   Seek to&nbsp;**U**nderstand others whom we serve and their needs first.
-*   Be **N**urturing in our approach towards others and one another.
+*   Be&nbsp;**N**urturing in our approach towards others and one another.
 *   **M**ake a difference in how we serve others.
-*   Be **A**ccurate and **A**ccountable in discharging our responsibilities and performing tasks.
+*   Be&nbsp;**A**ccurate and&nbsp;**A**ccountable in discharging our responsibilities and performing tasks.
 *   **N**ever stop seeking improvements in our work and service.